Glossary

 Paid Time off (PTO)

-Why Paid Time off (PTO) Matters for Your Organization?
+Why Does Paid Time off (PTO) Matter So Much?

-Implementing a Paid Time Off (PTO) policy can significantly benefit organizations by boosting employee morale, productivity, and retention rates.
-Here are some key reasons why PTO is crucial for your organization:
+Implementing a Paid Time Off (PTO) policy can do wonders for your teams' morale, productivity, and retention rates.
+Here’s why giving your people the time to recharge really matters:

-• Helps attract top talent by offering a competitive leave policy.
+• Helps attract top talent by offering a competitive leave policy - A strong PTO policy can be a major draw for top talent who value work-life balance.

 How Paid Time off (PTO) Connects Across HR Functions?